Writing a PRNG using ChatGPT

 Much better!
 At this point, I had also tried pasting the code into an Idris file

-and as a result, had gotten a complaint from the compiler: PRNGState
+and as a result, had gotten a complaint from the compiler: PRNGState has the

-.
+constructor PRNGState.
 ChatGPT is using Haskell syntax (which makes sense,

 given that there is more Haskell than Idris out there so Haskell’s syntax is the